fantuz/QR-Rechnung/README.md

 *The script - opensource - aims to cover all of the cases.
 Always refer to QR-Rechnung Postfinance validation rules*

 Intelligence is built-in - will  support your QR-invoicing for a smooth execution.
+ - Exactness of input data is always a concern !
- - Script will tell you, if any variable is not being parsed "as expected" (--verbose)
+ - Script will tell you, if any variable is not being parsed "as expected" (-v for verbose)
- - Script does also some URLENCODE / HTMLESCAPING but exactness of input data is always a concern !
+ - Script does also some URLENCODE / HTMLESCAPING (iconv and other tricks)
- - Given the same input data, the process will either always succeed and complete - through idempotent calss - or fail on a given state, surely becaue of a "format error"
- - The "bits" and tags in PDF file itself MAY change as the generation is provided by Postfinance service and MAY be subject to unannounced improvements.
- - QR-code vectorial representation MAY  also change, but I have collected no statistics yet on the subject.

 Address management is probably the biggest data-quality challenge for every postal service in the world.
 Some countries do really put incredible effort in tracking updates, continuosly cleaning up their databases, eventually describing Postcode borders in GIS and/or KML formats (also Swiss Post offer those archives publicly online)

-In the case of this API to Swiss Post - the POSTCODE and CITY coordinates are strictly validated against (Javascript-available) database both for creditor and debitor.
+The Swiss Post API will ALWAYS need to strictly validate ( POSTCODE + CITY ) against (Javascript) database both for creditor and debitor.

 *Good data is correct data*